cyclestreets/cyclescape-chef/README.md

 When you are prompted for the server url, enter "none"

-Now we can run chef to take care of everything else.
-The node.json file specifies which recipies we want to run

-    $ cd ~
-    $ sudo chef-solo -j toolkit-chef/node.json -r toolkit-chef/cookbooks.tgz
+# Databags

+If you are running this recipe with chef-solo, you need to create the secrets databag in /etc. Unfortunately chef loads databags before running any recipies, so it needs to be done by hand.

+    sudo mkdir -p /etc/chef/databags/secrets

+Then copy the example file over

+    sudo cp path/to/cookbooks/toolkit/templates/default/mailbox.json /etc/chef/databags/secrets/
+    sudo chmod 0600 /etc/chef/databags/secrets/mailbox.json

+Then fill in the real values

+    sudo nano /etc/chef/databags/secrets/mailbox.json

+Then run chef as normal.
+If you are running against a chef-server, then create the databag from the .json example using knife.

 # Running chef

-It's easy to run chef again - for example, in order to deploy the latest version.
-Simply run
+At this point, chef can take care of everything else.

     $ cd ~
     $ sudo chef-solo -c toolkit-chef/solo.rb -j toolkit-chef/node.json

+It's easy to run chef again - for example, in order to deploy the latest version.

 # Updating the cookbooks